V2I-Calib: A Novel Calibration Approach for Collaborative Vehicle and Infrastructure LiDAR Systems: Abstract

 \section{Abstract}

-Cooperative vehicle and infrastructure LiDAR systems hold great potential, yet their implementation faces numerous challenges.
-Calibration of LiDAR systems across heterogeneous vehicle and infrastructure endpoints is a critical step to ensure the accuracy and consistency of perception system data, necessitating calibration methods that are real-time and stable.
-To this end, this paper introduces a novel calibration method for cooperative vehicle and road infrastructure LiDAR systems, which exploits spatial association information between detection boxes.
-The method centers around a novel Overall IoU metric that reflects the correlation of targets between vehicle and infrastructure, enabling real-time monitoring of calibration results.
-We search for common matching boxes between vehicle and infrastructure nodes by constructing an affinity matrix.
-Subsequently, these matching boxes undergo extrinsic parameter computation and optimization.
-Comparative and ablation experiments on the DAIR-V2X dataset confirm the superiority of our method.
-To better reflect the differences in calibration results, we have categorized the calibration tasks on the DAIR-V2X dataset based on their level of difficulty, enriching the dataset's utility for future research.
-Our project is available at https://github.com/MassimoQu/v2i-calib .
+Cooperative LiDAR systems integrating vehicles and road infrastructure, termed V2I calibration, exhibit substantial potential, yet their deployment encounters numerous challenges.
+A pivotal aspect of ensuring data accuracy and consistency across such systems involves the calibration of LiDAR units across heterogeneous vehicular and infrastructural endpoints.
+This necessitates the development of calibration methods that are both real-time and robust, particularly those that can ensure robust performance in urban canyon scenarios without relying on initial positioning values.
+Accordingly, this paper introduces a novel approach to V2I calibration, leveraging spatial association information among perceived objects.
+Central to this method is the innovative Overall Intersection over Union (oIoU) metric, which quantifies the correlation between targets identified by vehicle and infrastructure systems, thereby facilitating the real-time monitoring of calibration results.
+Our approach involves identifying common targets within the perception results of vehicle and infrastructure LiDAR systems through the construction of an affinity matrix.
+These common targets then form the basis for the calculation and optimization of extrinsic parameters.
+Comparative and ablation studies conducted using the DAIR-V2X dataset substantiate the superiority of our approach.
+For further insights and resources, our project repository is accessible at https://github.com/MassimoQu/v2i-calib.